Extra-EU trade in goods

-European Union trade in goods recovered in both imports and exports after the rapid decline in 2009, following the financial turmoil at the end of 2008 (see Figure 1).
+European Union trade in goods recovered in both imports and exports after the financial turmoil of 2008 (see Figure 1).
 However, between 2012 and 2016 imports fell, while exports grew.
-As a result, since 2013 the EU trade balance has been positive, while between the beginning of the series in 2002 and 2012 it was negative.
-In 2017 imports grew slightly more than exports and consequently the trade surplus fell from EUR 32 billion to EUR 23 billion.
+As a result, from 2012 to 2019 the EU trade balance was positive, while between the beginning of the series in 2009 and 2011 it was negative.
+In 2019, exports grew more than imports and consequently the trade surplus of EUR 152 billion increased to EUR 197 billion.

-In 2017 about 44 % of EU imports came from Asian countries while the other European countries accounted for 23 % and North America for 20 % (see Figure 2).
-The main destination for EU exports in 2017 was Asia with about one third of the total, followed by North America (27 %) and other European countries (23 %).
-The EU has a considerable deficit in trade with Asian countries, while the largest surplus is recorded in trade with North America.
+In 2019, about 40 % of EU imports came from Asian countries while other European countries accounted for 31 % and North America for 17 % (see Figure 2).
+The main destination for EU exports in 2019 were other European countries with just over one third of the total, followed by Asia (28 %) and North America (25 %).
+The EU had a considerable deficit in trade with Asian countries, while the largest surplus is recorded in trade with North America.

 Main EU partners

 EU trade by main product groups

-The EU exports mainly manufactured products: from 2008 to 2017 their share remained 83 % of total EU exports (see Figure 6).
-In 2017 machinery and vehicles made up 42 % of the total exports while other manufactured goods accounted for 23 % and chemical products for 18 %.
-Primary products account for 13 % of total exports.
-This category is made up of food and drink (6 %), energy products (5 %) and raw materials (3 %).
+The EU exports mainly manufactured products: both in 2009 and 2019 their share was 83 % of total EU exports (see Figure 6).
+In 2019, machinery and vehicles made up 41 % of the total exports while other manufactured goods accounted for 23 % and chemical products for 19 %.
+Primary products accounted for almost 16 % of total exports.
+This category is made up of food and drink (8 %), energy products (5 %) and raw materials (3 %).